Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 .. evolution-regrowth:
 * **Regrowth**

-  * You regenerate health from any source (including by eating) twice as fast and therefore twice as much.
+  * You regenerate health from any source (including by eating) 1.5x faster and therefore 1.5x as much.

   * Items: Chestplate